chnobean/Promise/README.md

  - Coded with performance in mind.
  - Tweakable by constants for even better performance.
- - ~1.5k minified with closure complier SIMPLE_OPTIMIZATIONS
+ - ~1.5k minified.
+Tested with closure complier set to SIMPLE_OPTIMIZATIONS

 ## Tweaks

 ### CONVERT_THENABLES = false;

-This will disable the automatic detection of non-chnobean.Promise thenables, but will gain you nice perf boost by not using an extra try / catch.
-You can still use non-chnobean.Promise by explicitly converting them: new chnobean.Promise(thenable);
+This will disable the automatic detection of non-chnobean.Promise thenables, but will gain you a nice perf boost by not using an extra try / catch.

 ### ALWAYS_RESOLVE_SYNCHRONIOUSLY = true;

-Spec quote: onFulfilled or onRejected must not be called until the execution context stack contains only platform code.
+Spec quote: "onFulfilled or onRejected must not be called until the execution context stack contains only platform code."

-If you don't rely on this, chnobean.Promise can avoid using setTimeout which will give another nice perf boost.
+If you don't need to rely on this behavior, chnobean.Promise can avoid using setTimeout, which will give another nice perf boost.

-Anoter use for this is debugging, where you can have a full call stack tht includes the resolve() or reject() call.
+Anoter use for this is debugging, where you can have a full call stack that includes all resolve() or reject() calls.